History of the City of North Salt Lake

 A history of the City of North Salt Lake was compiled and published in 1996, by then-City Historian Susan Day.

-Copies of this booklet are available at City Hall:
+Some copies of this booklet are available at City Hall:

 10 E Center St.